- NEW TO OA

 - CONTACT US

 The following are 'shares', or personal stories, from members of OA sharing their experience, strength and hope.
 We hope you find them helpful.
-For more personal stories, see our Step by Step newsletters.
+For more stories, see our Audio Shares page.

 I'm a compulsive overeater and bulimic.
 At the time of writing this, I've been in OA for two years.
 I've lost three stone, I'm a healthy body weight, I love myself and I haven't binged and purged for two years.
 It has been nearly two years since I last ate my main trigger foods, which are sugar and cheese.
 I can't touch those foods because there is no such thing as 'enough' for me.
 I don't know when to stop or HOW to stop.
 I have an illness and that illness is called compulsive eating.

 As a child, I was virtually raised by my grandmother.
 My parents worked, my Dad was a functioning alcoholic, my two elder sisters were 9 and 12 years my senior and, despite sharing a bedroom, didn't really want to be bothered with a little kid kicking around their heels.
 Gran and I were ‘besties’ and she made everything just so for me- my school uniform was warming on the radiator when I got up in the morning, she knew exactly what I wanted to eat at each meal time and I had routine in my life.
 I never had to make any kind of decision for myself.
 This all came crashing to a halt when she had a massive stroke and in time had to go and live in a nursing home.

 Attending my first meeting was the best thing I've ever done